adoyle0/Doors/readme.md

 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just kill and restart it, it'll pick up where it left off
 - Less can block entering sudo password for an update, same workaround as above
 - Xorg may hang on a black screen after a fresh install hiding a sudo password prompt behind it.
-Ctrl + Alt + Backspace to kill Xorg and then do something like `sudo echo hey && startx` or hop to another tty and `killall Xorg` as a workaround
+Hop to another tty and `killall Xorg` to kill Xorg and then do something like `sudo echo hey && startx` as a workaround.
+I don't want to force a display manager
 - Redshift is hard coded to New England because geolocating had an error and I was lazy

 ## Future:
+- Move stuff from startx/xinitrc to awesome rc to be less intrusive on existing systems
 - More granular installer
 - Support more distros
 - Add color to setup cause why not?